-The Town of Farmington's total debt had a net decrease of \$3,355,000 during the fiscal year.
-The decrease was a result of the Town paying its scheduled debt service.
-The Town undertook one debt issuance during the year.
-In November 2015 the Town issued \$2,100,000 of 15 year general obligation bonds with a true interest cost of 2.1433%.
+The Town of Farmington's total debt had a net decrease of \$2,330,000 during the fiscal year.
+The Town undertook one long term debt issuance during the year.
+In December 2017 the Town issued \$2,700,000 of 15-year general obligation bonds with a true interest cost of 2.6014%.

 The Town of Farmington's credit rating for all of its general obligation debt is AAA by Moody's Investor Services.
-This rating was reaffirmed by Moody's Investor Services in November 2015.
+This rating was reaffirmed by Moody's Investor Services in December 2017.